Lynne Holmes, Business Development Manager at Danbro, talks about the support available to female entrepreneurs.

 Please could you introduce yourself, tell us a bit about your role at Danbro, and what it involves.

 I work with the Growth Team and have been at Danbro for 2 1/2 years now.
-My role is to generate new opportunities for Danbro to offer their services to small businesses, either through direct contact with small businesses or through partners who work with small businesses.
+My role is to generate new opportunities for Danbro to offer their services to small businesses, either through direct contact with them or through partners who work with them.

 I love my work.
 It is inspiring to speak to small business owners and see the dedication and commitment they have to their customers and clients.
 I also love seeing the wealth of talent, initiative and resilience that drives these women.